royalapplications/docs/src/r2021/scripting/rjson/building-folder-hierachies.md

 So, what do we have here?
 Multiple folders, some of them nested in other folders, each having one child object.

-Let’s break the individual objects in this sample down into path representation:
+Let's break the individual objects in this sample down into path representation:
 - Client A/Credentials/Administrator
 - Client A/Connections/Hyper-V VM 01
 - Client B/To-Do